 - Prepare to Fold Your Stroller: Disney Transportation that typically requires you to fold your stroller and place your child in your lap are the Magical Express (to and from the airport), the Tram (to and from parking lots to theme parks), and the Bus (throughout Disney property).
 TIP – think before you load your baby!
-For example, if you are getting out of the car and heading to the tram, don’t bother with loading your child into the stroller because moments later you’ll just have to take them out again to fold the stroller.
+For example, if you are getting out of the car and heading to the tram, don’t bother with loading your child into the stroller because moments later, you’ll have to take them out again to fold the stroller.

 - Depends on the Situation: Disney’s boats/ferry rides are the exception to a straight answer.
-With the large ferry boats, such as the one that goes to and from the Transportation Ticket Center (TTC) to Magic Kingdom, guests are welcome to leave the child in the stroller – just be sure the breaks are set and you are close to your child.
-Some of the smaller resort boats such as boats that may travel from a resort to Disney Springs, may ask guests to fold the stroller or take the child out and place the stroller in a designated area on the boat.
+With the large ferry boats, such as the one that goes to and from the Transportation Ticket Center (TTC) to Magic Kingdom, guests are welcome to leave the child in the stroller – just be sure the breaks are set, and you are close to your child.
+Some of the smaller resort boats, such as boats that may travel from a resort to Disney Springs, may ask guests to fold the stroller or take the child out and place the stroller in a designated area on the boat.

 A Cast Member will let you know what needs to be done with strollers.
-Just listen for the instructions and you’ll be good to go.
+Just listen for the instructions, and you’ll be good to go.

 3 – Restaurants and Strollers

-This one is a short tip, as most all restaurants will tell you to park your stroller outside of the restaurant in stroller parking.
+This one is a short tip, as most restaurants will tell you to park your stroller outside of the restaurant in stroller parking.
 If, however, you have a sleeping child… DON’T WAKE THE BABY.
 Based on our experience, restaurants will allow you to bring your stroller inside if the child is sleeping.
-The best part – you get to eat while the child gets some much needed rest!
+The best part – you get to eat while the child gets some much-needed rest!

 4 – Park the Stroller First

 No need to head to an attraction with a stroller only to learn you need to go find stroller parking.
 If you are planning on taking your little one on an attraction, go ahead and look for the nearest stroller parking by the attraction first, then go ride.
-We see time and time again families standing outside of an attraction trying to decide if they should go in.
-Then then try to go in only to be told they need to go park their stroller.
+We see time and time again, families standing outside of an attraction trying to decide if they should go in.
+Then try to go in only to be told they need to go park their stroller.
 Then finally, they go back to board the attraction.
 Saving yourself even small amounts of time can really add up in the long run.
 Park the stroller first.

 5 – Prep for Weather

 Weather at Disney World is about as unpredictable as when your baby’s next meltdown will take place!
 So, prep for the weather by being ready for whatever mother nature may throw your way.
 We always bring an extra poncho to cover the stroller.
 If we have to leave our stroller somewhere and expect even the slightest possibility of rain, we go ahead and cover the stroller with the poncho.
-This has saved us from having to sit our child in a wet stroller many of times!
-We also recommend a stroller fan which can be purchase at Babies-R-Us before arrival – or Disney stores have them too within the park if they aren’t sold out.
-Bring extra batteries, clip the stroller fan on, and let your child have a refreshing breeze in the midst of the Florida heat.
+This has saved us from having to sit our child in a wet stroller many times!
+We also recommend a stroller fan which can be purchased at Babies-R-Us before arrival – or Disney stores have them too within the park if they aren’t sold out.
+Bring extra batteries, clip the stroller fan on, and let your child have a refreshing breeze amid the Florida heat.

 6 – Stand Out!

 While we recommend the smallest stroller you can bring – we also recommend that you try to make your stroller stand out like a sore thumb!
-There are loads of strollers in stroller parking areas and from time to time Cast Members move strollers down to make room for others.
+There are loads of strollers in stroller parking areas, and from time to time, Cast Members move strollers down to make room for others.
 It’s like a game of hide and seek with your stroller!
-Unfortunately, this usually isn’t a game we like to play when we are hot and just want to put the baby down in their stroller.
+Unfortunately, this usually isn’t a game we like to play when we are hot and want to put the baby down in their stroller.
 Colorful strollers, bright duct tape, even flags are helpful when trying to pick your stroller out of the crowd.

 7 – Be Smart About It

 It’s super helpful to understand the park layout when maneuvering through it with a stroller.
 There are several paths in each park that might be the less popular paths, making it easy to dodge crowds with the stroller.
 Just be smart about it (and patient) and save yourself a little traffic time!
-Don’t forget to also be smart about events such as parades.
+Don’t forget also to be smart about events such as parades.
 If you plan for enough time before the parade, you’ll have the chance to roll your child right up to the curb and leave them in the stroller to watch the show!

 8 – Surprise Distractions